 Following the successful October openings of the Whitley Neill Bar and Kitchen in St. Petersburg, Russia, and the Bristol & Bath Rum Distillery in Bristol, England, Halewood continues to utilise its own branded on-trade presence in both its mature and developing markets to promote its premium craft spirits brands.
 Halewood also owns and operates bars at the world famous Liverpool Distillery, and in the City of London Distillery in central London’s financial district, to name just a few.

 In September 2019, Halewood officially opened the Whitley Neill Bar & Kitchen on Belinsky Street in Saint-Petersburg.

 Petersburg, like London, the birthplace of the Whitley Neill, is known for its rainy climate and “monochrome” palette of architecture.
 The two cities are similar not only in gray shades, but also in their bright distinctive nightlife.
 But the northern Russia capital had a special honor: the opening of the world’s first Whitley Neill Bar & Kitchen gastrobar.

-In just a matter of weeks since launching two new variants and a punchy redesign, Dead Man’s Fingers, the premium rum brand created in Cornwall, has continued its impressive momentum by securing its first national grocery listing with Asda.
+In just a matter of weeks since launching its much-hyped Hemp Rum, Cornish spiced rum brand Dead Man’s Fingers has continued to gain impressive momentum for the exceptional, innovative liquid by securing its first grocery listing with Sainsbury’s and Asda.